ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-This means the CRN for the key does not exist.
-Review the input `.csv` file and ensure the HPCS keys to migrate exist and the Key Protect Dedicated keys to migrate to exist.
+The CRN for the key does not exist.
+Review the input `.csv` file and ensure that both the HPCS keys to migrate and the Key Protect Dedicated target keys exist.

-### Instance does not exist or user is unauthorized
+### Instance does not exist or the user is unauthorized
 {: #migrate-tool-troubleshoot-unauthorized}

 Error message: